TradingLabXYZ/Docs/Whitepaper/README.md

 One of the most interesting possibility is to have micro transactions within a web application, such as ubscription model, special features, prices.
 All these functionalities can be fully regulated by smart contracts in a easy fashion way, without the necessity to rely to third party players, saving in this way an important amount of money due to fees.

 ## Vision
-TradingLab aims to create a funny, addictive, never ending user experience in which crypto passionates can converge, learning and earning from each others simply sharing their crypto portfolios.
+TradingLab aims to create a funny, entertaining, never ending user experience in which crypto passionates can converge, learning and earning from each others simply sharing their crypto portfolios.

 ## Problem
 There are plenty of portfolio trackers available online.
 They allow everybody to keep track of the behavior of crypto holdings.